1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Harmonization

 Finally, I'll put melody and harmony together.
-The process of combining melody and chords together is called harmonization.
+The process of combining melody and chords is called harmonization.
 Listen to the harmonized version of Father I Adore You using the melody and chords heard above.

 3. Father, I Adore You Harmonization | Frary Ukulele Band